Revelation 15-16. Wrath is poured out on the world with a mighty hand and an outstretched arm, culminating in the great Day of the Lord.

 The sun is the light of the world.
 Without it there would be no photosynthesis – no oxygen, no food.
 It rises on the evil and the good alike, and life depends on it.
 Spiritually, the Son of God is the light of the world; whoever follows him will not walk in darkness (John 8:12).
 He existed before the world, and everything in creation was made through him.
 The visible reflects the invisible.

 The sun is no longer beneficent.
 If previously only implied (8:7), it is now explicitly the source of the fire, as it spews forth superhot plasma.
 The atmosphere heats up, and raging wild fires become common.
 But men are aware that the ultimate cause is God.
-The angel of the waters does not address God as ‘he who is to come’ because he has come, with his appearance at the seventh trumpet (11:17), and they know that.
+The angel of the waters does not address God as ‘he who is to come’ because he has come, with his appearance at the seventh trumpet (11:17), and men know that.
 Unlike innocently suffering Job, they curse God.
-They do not heed the command to ascribe glory to him who is holy.
+They do not heed the command to ascribe glory to the one who is holy.

 Thick cloud envelops the earth, and the sun becomes black as sackcloth (Rev 6:12).
 Even the moon does not give its light (Isa 13:10, Mark 13:24).
 The sanctuary is closed, and God seems utterly remote.

 The scorching heat dries up the Euphrates, enabling the kings from the east to cross into Israel.
 The false prophet is the ‘beast with two horns like a lamb’ (13:11).
-Along with the invisible dragon and the ‘son of destruction’, he forms a trinity analogous to the God of heaven, the Lamb and the two witnesses.
+Along with the invisible dragon and the other beast, the ‘son of destruction’, he forms a trinity analogous to the God of heaven, his Christ and the two witnesses.
 Preceded by portentous darkness, the great day is the ‘Day of the Lord’ foreseen by the prophets (e.g. Isa 13:1-16, 24:21-23, Joel 2:31, Zeph 3:8, Mal 4:1, II Pet 3:12), the end-of-the-age equivalent of the ‘day of vengeance’ – lasting some years – which Yahweh visited upon Egypt, Philistia, Tyre, Moab, Ammon, Edom, Syria, Arabia, Elam and eventually Babylon itself, after the kingdom of Judah was judged (Jer 46-51, Ezek 25-32, Zeph 2).
 Those countries were the ‘whole world’ at that time (Jer 25:26).
-Their descendants are, presumably, the ‘whole world’ whose leaders are persuaded by supernatural signs to gather at the ancient settlement mound (tell) of Megiddo.
+Their descendants are, presumably, the ‘whole world’ whose leaders are persuaded by supernatural signs to gather at the ancient settlement mound of Megiddo.
 Although they gather there, it is not necessarily where the final battle takes place.
 Other texts indicate that the battle will be at Jerusalem.

 The interjection “Behold, I am coming like a thief!” recapitulates warnings given to the churches at Sardis and Laodicea, apposite here because it is the Day of the Lord that comes like a thief (I Thes 5:2, II Pet 3:10).
 Briefly its light will be sevenfold (Isa 30:26).
 The interruption in the text is as unexpected as the event itself.
 The day has a double meaning, for it is also the moment when the Lord comes for his own, to harvest the wheat rather than burn the chaff.
 It is either the day of rapture or the subsequent day of wrath; of light or of darkness (I Thes 5:5).
 “Be vigilant, for you do not know at what hour your Lord is coming.
 Know this, that if the master of the house had known the time of night when the thief was coming, he would have been vigilant and not let his house be broken into” (Matt 24:42f).
 Jesus exhorts us to make sure we do not get left behind.